balena-io/debugging-masterclass/README.md

 Whilst this sounds like a limitation, it in fact ensures that a device being investigated for an issue cannot be unduly altered or modified.
-Support investigations are intended as an avenue of exploration and research for ensuring that issues are categorised to allow improvements to the product surface such that these issues are eliminated.
+Support investigations are intended as an avenue of exploration and research for ensuring that issues are categorized to allow improvements to the product surface such that these issues are eliminated.

 ## 2. Initial Diagnosis